tinkoffjournal/freddie/README.md

     metadata: dict = {}

     class Config:
-        # By default, only post id & title will be returned in API response
+        # By default, only post ID & title will be returned in response
         default_readable_fields = {'id', 'title'}

 post = Post(id=1, title='Freddie', content='Mercury', metadata={'views': 42})

-# Viewset is a full-packed CRUD class, so all actions (list/retrieve/create/update/delete) must be implemented,
+# ViewSet is a full-packed CRUD class, so all actions (list/retrieve/create/update/delete) must be implemented,
 # other combinations are also possible, as in DRF (see freddie.viewsets)
 class PostViewSet(
     FieldedRetrieveViewset,  # This mixin allows retrieving non-default schema fields from query params